russellcameronthomas/JavaECHO_command_line/README.md

 > JavaECHO is an implementation of ECHO, a system for computing explanatory coherence developed by [Paul Thagard](http://cogsci.uwaterloo.ca/Biographies/pault.html) and explained in detail in his 1992 book *Conceptual Revolutions*.

 This version is both updated and stripped down to run from the command line.
-It was updated because the code was last updated in 2001 and much has changed with Java since then.
+It was modified because the code was last updated in 2001 and much has changed with Java since then.
 In particular, several classes have been depreciated for performance and/or security reasons.
 Most of my changes involved simply replacements of new classes for old:

 - Replaced `Vector` with `ArrayList`
 - Replaced `Hashtable` with `HashMap`,